Why it Matters

 Charter members will be expected to provide evidence that employees have security over their income and can manage their work and non-work commitments more easily through:

-- Contracts that reflect actual hours worked, including the ability to have contracts reviewed and adjusted if actual hours regularly exceed or are below contracted hours, with zero hours contracts ultimately only for those who want them.
+- Contracts that reflect actual hours worked, including the ability to have contracts reviewed and adjusted if actual hours regularly exceed contracted hours, with zero hours contracts ultimately only for those who want them.
 The review would take place after 12 weeks of employment and following that every six months.

 - A guaranteed minimum number of hours in the advert and job description for any role and no exclusive zero hours contracts.